Best Online Degrees in: Nutrition

 - Human Nutrition.
 Human nutrition emphasizes the functions of nutrient sources required for optimal health.
 The course may cover dietary habits for general health and current issues in nutrition.
 Students are also introduced to the chemical properties of food.

 - Food Processing.
 Food processing covers the principles and practices of canning, freezing, dehydration, pickling, and food manufacturing.
 The course studies concepts in preparation, processing, packaging, and additives.
 Advanced course work may study specific food processing such as meat or poultry, and their physical, microbiological, and functional characteristics.

 - Food Chemistry.Food chemistry studies the chemical and physical properties of food and its use, quality, and preparation.
 Food chemistry usually coincides with a lab requirement where principles and experiments in lab chemistry are applied.

 Most nutrition courses will correspond with required reading in current nutritional or dietetic research.
 Assignments may require students to develop meal plans or menus, or conduct laboratory study or extensive research into diet and human performance.

 Building a Career

-According to the U.S. Bureau of Labor Statistics, dietitians and nutritionists had a median annual wage of $53,250 in May 2010.
-Dietitian and nutritionist employment is expected to increase 20% between 2010 and 2020.
-Hospitals, including state, local, and private facilities, employed 32% of dietitians and nutritionists in 2010, and 15% of dietitians and nutritionists were self-employed in 2010.
+According to the U.S. Bureau of Labor Statistics, dietitians and nutritionists had a median annual wage of $53,250.
+Dietitian and nutritionist employment is expected to increase 20%.
+Hospitals, including state, local, and private facilities, employed 32% of dietitians and nutritionists, and 15% of dietitians and nutritionists were self-employed.